 Royal Observatory Greenwich with iconic red time ball against a cloudy sky.

 Get your booking confirmed instantly

-Free downloadable audio tour (including British Sign Language)
+Free downloadable audio tour, including British Sign Language

-Exclusive early access (as per option selected)
+Exclusive early access feature (as per option selected)

-45-min guided tour (as per option selected)
+45-minute guided tour offered (as per option selected)

-English-speaking guide (as per option selected)
+Guide speaking English provided (as per option selected)

+Royal Observatory Greenwich with iconic red time ball against a cloudy sky.